What we collect and what we do with the information

-We ensure that The Woodhouse Centre, its staff and volunteers conduct themselves appropriately online.
+We ensure that The Woodhouse Craft Centre, its staff and volunteers conduct themselves appropriately online.
 While we may have official profiles on social media platforms users are advised to verify authenticity of such profiles before engaging with, or sharing information with such profiles.
 We will never ask for personal details, such as passwords, on social media platforms.
 Users are advised to conduct themselves appropriately when engaging with us on social media.

 There may be instances where our website features social sharing buttons, which help share web content directly from web pages to the respective social media platforms.
 You use social sharing buttons at your own discretion and accept that doing so may publish content to your social media profile feed or page.

 Under the Data Protection Act 2018, you have a number of rights with regard to your personal data, including:

 - You have the right to be informed about the data we hold and use, and for what purposes.
 You may request from us a copy of the data we hold about you, request that we update data about you, or request that we delete your data.

 - If you have provided consent for the processing of your data you have the right (in certain circumstances) to withdraw that consent at any time which will not affect the lawfulness of the processing before your consent was withdrawn.

 - You have the right to lodge a complaint to the Information Commissioners’ Office if you believe that we have not complied with the requirements of the Data Protection Act 2018 with regard to your personal data.

 - Although it would not be The Woodhouse Craft Centre’s intention to use data in such a manner, you have the right to ask us not to process your personal data for marketing purposes.
 We will specifically inform you (before collecting your data) if we intend to use your data for such purposes.
 You can also exercise your right to prevent such processing by not sharing your personal data with us.